 In the U.S. alone, 4.7 million people are dealing with the aftermath of suicide.
 Those left behind —husbands, wives, parents, children, siblings, friends — grapple with debilitating emotions, and complex personal challenges.
 Many who have gone through the experience say they never knew such pain existed.

 It is our aim to ensure that no survivor goes without the support they need.
 Since our founding, we have helped thousands of survivors from many cultures and faith traditions all over the world.

 Our Website and Forum:

-Our community forum hosts over 5,000 members from around the world and almost 100,000 commentaries describing the survivor experience.
+Our community forum hosts over 6,500 members from around the world and more than 100,000 commentaries describing the survivor experience.
 It is supervised by a mental health counselor and trained team of survivor moderators who provide information and hope.
 Many members tell us it is their “lifeline.”